Guide To Flesh And Blood Card Rarities

 Flesh and Blood Rainbow vs. Cold Foil Rarity - What’s The Difference?

-Additional features like Rainbow foils vs. Cold foils are not as important for gameplay but can be an amazing find for collectors.
+Additional features like Rainbow foils vs. Cold foils are not as important for players, but can be an amazing find for collectors.

-Rainbow foils are common across many TCGs.
-These cards shine with a rainbow effect in the light.
-You’ll typically find at least one Rainbow foil card in every booster pack (often a Common, but sometimes higher rarities).
+Rainbow foils are quite common among other TCGs - you'll easily recognise them as your card will shine like a rainbow in the light.
+You'll find at least one Rainbow card in every booster pack you open (usually a Common, but can be other rarities as well).